ECA GROUP's DORIS beacons help CNES localise satellites and measure climate change

 Who is DORIS?

-DORIS is a name given to the French space system for precise orbit determination and positioning that includes ECA GROUP’s ground beacon antennas.
+DORIS is a name given to the French space system for precise orbit determination and positioning that includes ECA GROUP’s ground beacons.
+The system has been developed by the CNES and the French National Institute of Geographic and Forest Information (IGN).
 DORIS stands for Doppler Orbitography and Radiopositioning Integrated by Satellites.
 The beacons work like an ‘inverted GPS’ as they send a signal from the ground to the satellite to know its correct position in orbit.
-The DORIS antennas send out a signal every 10 seconds in two different frequencies, allowing measurements with ultimate precision.
+The DORIS beacons send out a signal every 10 seconds in two different frequencies, allowing measurements with ultimate precision, thanks to a bench built by ECA GROUP and an antenna from COBHAM.